marschall/osgi-remoting-ejb/README.md

 Annotation Processor
 --------------------
-Both a Java 6 and a 7 annotation processor are provided that generate OSGi Remoting service.xml files that follow Java EE 6 portable JNDI syntax
+A Java 6, 7 and 8 annotation processor are provided that generate OSGi Remoting service.xml files that follow Java EE 6 portable JNDI syntax

 	app-name/module-name/bean-name!bean-interface

 To use the processor
-* a dependency on `com.github.marschall:osgi-remoting-ejb-processor6` or `com.github.marschall:osgi-remoting-ejb-processor7` with scope `provided` has to be specified in the EJB project
+* a dependency on `com.github.marschall:osgi-remoting-ejb-processor6`, `com.github.marschall:osgi-remoting-ejb-processor7` or  `com.github.marschall:osgi-remoting-ejb-processor8` with scope `provided` has to be specified in the EJB project
 * the processor argument `javax.ejb.module.name` has to be set to the module name
 * the processor argument `javax.ejb.application.name` has to be set to the application name